 East Ballina Massacre SitePrint Page

-The memorial commemorates the Bundjalung people who were killed in the Black Head massacre.
+The monument commemorates the Bundjalung people who were killed in the Black Head massacre.

 There is a strong oral tradition amongst the Bundjalung Aboriginal community that a massacre occurred in the 1850s at an old campsite at East Ballina.
 The oral tradition includes stories of escape, of people who were shot and were laid to rest in the forests north of the camp, and of those who were driven off the cliff at Black Head.
 There is a belief that some victims of the massacre were never buried, their bodies being either dumped off the cliff at Black Head or abandoned on Angels Beach.